 Minneapolis is known and loved for many things — its bike paths, lakes, theaters, and shopping, for example — but probably not so much for its great weather.
 The winters are frigid, with subzero temperatures and howling winds, and the summers are often moist and sweltering.
 Fortunately, the city planners took the climate into account and designed the ambitious Skyway system so visitors explore the city in comfort.
-If business or pleasure takes you to Minneapolis during extreme temperatures, here are the 4 best hotels attached to the Skyway.
+If business or pleasure takes you to Minneapolis during extreme temperatures, here are the 4

 W Minneapolis — The Foshay